lottieandrews/CS464_Project/tutorial/tutorial.md

 	>

 ### Command #11
 Using the commands you've learned so far, navigate back to your home directory.
-Then, use the **`rmdir`** command to delete it.
+Then, use the **`rmdir`** command to delete the directory `DeleteMe`.
 Finally, list the contents of your current directory to verify that `DeleteMe` no longer exists.

 <br/>